amomen9/PostgreSQL/Backup/Manual Backup & Restore/README.md

 Therefore, the DBA should not suffice with the WALs that are being archived inside pg_wal.tar.gz.
 There may be the need to use later WALs manually.

-•  Backup using the following command for all databases and objects in tar format (production environments):
+•  Backup using the following command for all databases and objects in tar format:

 ```shell
 pg_basebackup -h localhost -p 5432 -U postgres -D /backup/test1 -Ft -z -Xs -P